 What is Earth Hour?

-It’s something so simple but with a big message – we want to protect the future of our planet!
+It’s a symbolic and spectacular lights out display with a big message – we want to protect the future of our planet!

 A brief history of Earth Hour

 In the UK, 10.4 million people joined a record 172 countries and territories across the world who celebrated Earth Hour to show they care about our brilliant planet.